Trivedi Centre for Political Data (TCPD)

 2. Social Media Project (Meta, Twitter)

-This project tracked political advertising on Meta and Twitter across 8–10 state elections, offering one of the first systematic looks at India’s digital campaigning ecosystem.
+This project tracked political advertising on Meta across multiple state elections, providing one of the first systematic datasets on digital election campaigning in India.

-Findings were presented at the Social Media and Society conference (University of Michigan, Apr ’22), and published in the Hindustan Times (Mar ’22, Dec ’22).
+- Producing exploratory analyses and visualisations that were presented at the Social Media and Society Conference (University of Michigan, 2022) and informed two published Hindustan Times articles on digital election campaigning.

 3. Digital Society Project (DSP)